ncbi/clinvar/functional_data/README.md

 \* A VCV can be mapped to multiple RCVs.
 Only RCVs with functional data are shown here.
 RCVs without functional data will have no changes, thus are omitted for clarity.

-### Variant, or VCV, pages
+### Variant or VCV pages
-We will also update the VCV web pages; mock-ups that correspond to the examples for submission and XML will be posted soon.
+Examples 1-3 above show the new functional data display that will appear towards the bottom of the related variant or VCV pages.
+Examples 5-9 show the new xml that incorporates the new functional data format.

 ## Strength of the evidence